 - Likely reason: The water panel needs replaced.

-Check out this operation guide for more solutions to common problems with your whole-home humidifier.
+Check out this operation guide for more solutions to common problems with your whole home humidifying system.

-Always refer to your unit’s manual for specific care and instructions and always be sure to follow proper safety steps regarding water and power shut-off before opening and accessing parts inside the whole-home humidifier unit.
+Always refer to your unit’s manual for specific maintenance information and instructions and always be sure to follow proper safety steps regarding water and power shut-off before opening and accessing parts inside the humidifier unit.

-For a full explanation and instruction on the care and cleaning of the Healthy Climate® Humidifier that Fenix installs, checkout this manual.
+For a full explanation and instruction on the maintenance and cleaning of the Healthy Climate® Humidifier that Fenix installs, checkout this manual.

-Wondering if a whole-home humidifier is right for you?
+Wondering if a whole home humidifier is right for you?
 Just ask!
 Stop by our location in Wichita or give us a call.
 We would be happy to talk to you – no sales tactics involved – about the benefits and factors of installing one for your home.
-You can learn about the sound installation methods and stringent quality control measures Fenix technicians will take if you determine a whole-home humidifier is right for you.
+You can learn about the sound installation methods and stringent quality control measures Fenix technicians will take if you determine this type of humidifying system is right for you.

-As a Premier Lennox Dealer, Fenix technicians have installed the Healthy Climate® brand of whole-home bypass humidifiers in homes across the Wichita area.
+As a Wichita Premier Lennox Dealer, Fenix technicians have installed the Healthy Climate® brand of whole home bypass humidifiers in homes across the Wichita area.
+We can also handle the regular maintenance for your system.
 These units use your air handler or furnace fan to direct humidified air through your home.
-Stop by our Fenix showroom and you will see what these whole-home humidifiers will look like in your home!
+Stop by our Fenix showroom and you will see what these whole home humidifiers will look like in your home!